perappu/perappu-blog-11ty/content/posts/lorekeeper-migration-guide.md

 Now we're going to actually put the code on your server!

 Run all of these commands, replacing YOURDOMAIN with the URL of your site.
 You won't receive feedback for all of them -- that's OK, it means it worked!
-If prompted for a password, enter the password you set up for your account earlier.
+If prompted for a password, enter the password you set up for your account earlier. (also, don't replace the `$USER` with anything!
+Keep it the way it is!)

 ```
 sudo mkdir /var/www/YOURDOMAIN